cedricbonhomme/cedricbonhomme/README.md

 ### Hi there, I'm Cédric 👋

-I'm a computer scientist, intensely interested in computer security.
+I'm a computer scientist, intensely interested in computer security and privacy.
 I contribute to many open source projects since more than 15 years.

 Do not hesitate to [contact me](https://wiki.cedricbonhomme.org/contact).
 I'm fan of [Mastodon](https://fosstodon.org/@cedric).

-You can find some [notable projects](https://wiki.cedricbonhomme.org/software) and [sponsor me](https://github.com/sponsors/cedricbonhomme) if you like.
+You can find some [notable projects](https://wiki.cedricbonhomme.org/software).
 If you would like to contribute to any of my projects, please do so on [Sourcehut](https://sr.ht/~cedric).